Eric-McKinney/mint/log.md

 Goals for today:

-- [ ] Document every currently existing error for mint in the wiki
+- [ ] Document every currently existing error for mint in the wiki (deferred)

+## November 16th, 2024

+Goals for today:

+- [ ] Continue documenting every currently existing error for mint in the wiki